 PHILIPPE PLAILLY / SCIENCE PHOTO LIBRARY PHILIPPE PLAILLY / SCIENCE PHOTO LIBRARY

 Sonoluminescence research.
-Scientist with equipment for researching sonoluminescence, the production of light from bubbles in water when exposed to high-frequency sound (ultrasound).
-The researcher is injecting tiny bubbles into a bulb filled with water that has no gas dissolved in it.
-The bubbles are trapped at the centre of the bulb by ultrasound that makes them expand and contract.
-As the bubbles collapse on themselves at speeds of more than 4 times the speed of sound in air, a shock wave is created within them which concentrates enough energy to create a pulse of light that lasts for 50 microseconds.
-Photographed at the Meurice Institute in Brussels, Belgium.
+Laser light shines onto a bulb used for studying sonoluminescence, the production of light from bubbles in water when exposed to high-frequency sound (ultrasound).
+The tiny bubbles are trapped at the centre of the bulb by ultrasound that makes them expand and contract.
+As the bubbles collapse on themselves at speeds of more than 4 times the speed of sound in air, a shock wave is created within them which concent- rates enough energy to create a pulse of light that lasts for 50 microseconds.
+The laser is used to measure the size of the bubbles using flashes of light which are 2 nanoseconds long.
+Photograph- ed at the Meurice Institute in Brussels, Belgium.

 Model release not required.
 Property release not required.